giuliahofer/rmc_week_02_workshop/rmd/burden_of_disease_report.md

 ## Summary of CMNN Burden Findings

-Provide a brief analysis based on the data presented in the table and chart.
-Highlight any significant findings or patterns.
-About 3 sentences.

 The chart shows a consistent decline in the DALY burden from communicable diseases over time in India, indicating substantial improvements in managing these diseases.
 Brazil’s DALY burden is also